Community-based rehabilitation: CBR Asia Pacific Network

 A CBR Network is a formal or informal relationship among CBR implementers/ practitioners or their organizations to promote and strengthen CBR.
 The strength of the network depends on the strength of individual or organizational members and the co-ordination and collaboration between members.
 It is expected that the benefits from the network will be greater than any individual's effort.
 To enrich CBR further for the benefit of the people with disabilities, their family, community and the country, a network of CBR practitioners/implementers/promoters is required at least at a national level, regional level and global level.

 These networks need to be democratic, national CBR network members need to select their national executive body; e.g., CBR Afghanistan Network, CBR India Network, CBR Indonesia Network.
 President or the secretary of the national networks should represent the general body of the Regional Network; e.g., CBR Asia Pacific Network.
 General body of the CBR AP Network to elect their Executive body and representatives for CBR Global Network.
 While electing the executive body one must ensure that committee represents with competent and committed people.
 CBR is for all, richness and success of CBR depends on diversity and respecting that diversity.
-An ideal CBR committee should be of people from various background; e.g., people with disabilities (different impairment groups), academicians, people with different socio economic background, people coming from rural areas or representing vulnerable groups policy makers, practitioners, promoters, representative from public and private sectors.
+An ideal CBR committee should be of people from various background; e.g., people with disabilities (different impairment groups), academics, people with different socio economic background, people coming from rural areas or representing vulnerable groups policy makers, practitioners, promoters, representative from public and private sectors.
 Gender and disability balance are the key of the success of any CBR Networks.

 Around the world there are existing networks: large and small, formal and informal, active and inactive, etc. For example, the CBR Africa Network is a large network covering one continent.

 In 2001 during the first Africa Regional Conference on CBR in Kampala, Uganda, the CBR Africa Network (CAN) was created.
 It started with four action points: